manishik/RandomMemoryGames/random-game-ui/README.md

 - **Random Name Game** — memorize first names, last names, or full names.

 Players can choose the memorization time, pause and resume the countdown, stop or restart a game, and use either the light or dark theme.
+Number text and dot indicators resize to remain inside the game card, and long incorrect answers stack vertically so every digit remains visible.

 The UI uses React and Vite.
 It calls the Spring Boot API in `../random-game-api` to create rounds and check answers.